Roman Egypt [39+ Coins]

 RPC III 4337.2, ex.
 2 (this coin in error, corr. online [Archived], poss. in print vol. III?).

-Notes (Substantive): Fascinating & controversial rarity: Distinct from anepigraphic arcade-style “Triumphal Arch” from Domitian’s reign to Hadrian’s (see Kleiner 1989), incl.
-Trajan’s RY 12 (RPC III 4337.2).
-RPC suggests the legend (ΒΑΛAΝΗΟΥ [?], absent on my rev. but see RPC 4287.2.4) is for the Thermae Traiani (bath complex), dedicated in Rome that year (RPC 4287.1; the genitive form [for ΒΑΛAΝEION?] is a mystery no matter what).
+Notes (Substantive): Fascinating & controversial rarity: Different from the anepigraphic arcade-style “Triumphal Arch,” also struck by Trajan that year (RPC III 4337.2), and from Domitian to Hadrian (Kleiner 1989).
+RPC suggests ΒΑΛAΝΗΟΥ (here, off-flan, see RPC 4287.2.4) is for the Thermae Traiani in Rome, Trajan’s bath complex dedicated that year (RPC 4287.1; the genitive form [for ΒΑΛAΝEION?] is a mystery no matter what).

 I also wonder if it’s related to Trajan’s unique RY 12 Nymphaeum type (RPC III 4317 = RPC III Online 4317.1, -.2 & -.3; Vogt I: 76; Staffieri, 2014, QT 43: 255-264).

-Notes (Provenance): Certain coins from the joint NFA-Leu sales of the Johns Hopkins Collection are not from the “Garrett Collection” (or only in the abstract sense), despite the shorthand label.
-(See, e.g., A.S.W. in Nomos 24, 336.)
-Most of the Alexandrian bronzes were added by curator Carl Carlson, c.
-1960s-70s, who published articles & corresponded about them w/ K. Wetterstrom (who later bought this coin & others).
+* Provenance Note: Certain coins from the joint NFA-Leu Johns Hopkins sales are only from the “Garrett Collection” in the abstract sense, esp. the Alexandrian AEs, added c.
+1960s-70s by curator Carl Carlson (obit: The Celator 16.4 [Apr 02]: p.
+32), who published & corresponded about them with K. Wetterstrom (who later bought this coin & others).
+Their “accession numbers” (“83…”) must actually refer to their 1983 deaccession.
+(See, e.g., ASW [incidentally, JHU grad.] in Nomos 24, 336.)

 Trajan Billon Tetradrachm (24mm, 11.80g), 111/2 CE.
 Canopus, L IE (Year 15).